r-pufky/docs/docs/media/plex/troubleshooting.md

    disable [FSEventLibraryUpdatesEnabled](config.md#fseventlibraryupdatesenabled),
    [FSEventLibraryPartialScanEnabled](config.md#fseventlibrarypartialscanenabled).

+!!! tip "Keep DB cache at default (40MB)"
+    Increasing the cache size [does not resolve library][e] freezes during updates or preview generation.
+It only increases the likelyhood of data loss during a Plex crash.

 ### Playback Fails / App Crashes
 Generally this happens when you are playing media on Plex Home Theater or Plex app, where **transcoding** is being used.
 The app will crash generally with a